electron/electron/docs/tutorial/online-offline-events.md

 ![Connection status](../images/connection-status.png)

-> If you need to communicate the connection status to the main process, use the [IPC renderer](../api/ipc-renderer.md) API.
+> Note: If you need to communicate the connection status to the main process, use the [IPC renderer](../api/ipc-renderer.md) API.